Guide · updated July 2026

 Birdeye

-The enterprise standard: reviews across 200+ sites, listings management, messaging, surveys, referrals and BirdAI, with the integrations and admin tooling a 50-location brand actually needs.
-Pricing is quote-only — reported tiers run $299–449 per location per month on annual auto-renew contracts, with onboarding fees on top.
+The enterprise standard: reviews across a long list of sites, listings management, messaging, surveys, referrals and BirdAI, with the integrations and admin tooling a 50-location brand actually needs.
+Pricing is quote-only — per-location, on annual contracts, with onboarding fees to ask about.
 Overkill below a handful of locations.
 Full comparison here.

 • Broadest feature set in the category